BalramAgnihotri123/employee-management-nest/README.md

 ```
 ![Screenshot 1](/CreateEmployee.png)

-To get an employee give the recieved employeeId and accessToken to be used as bearer token in the headers of all the below apis
+2. To get an employee give the recieved employeeId and accessToken to be used as bearer token in the headers of all the below apis
 ![Screenshot 2](/GetEmployee.png)

-To update the employee details (also give the JWT access token):
+3. To update the employee details with body same as create (also give the JWT access token):
 ```
 {
     "dateOfBirth":1069612200000,